CanonicalJP/damn-vulnerable-defi-v4-walkthrough/README.md

 **Attack Analysis**

 - The vulnerability resides in the `ClimberTimelock.execute()` function, which has an incorrect order of operations.
-It executes the actions before performing the necessary checks, instead of checking first and then executing.
+It executes the actions before performing the necessary checks, instead of checking first and then executing (i.e. using the Check-Effect-Iteration pattern).
 This allows an attacker to bypass the checks and directly modify the contract's state.
-I.e. using the Check-Effect-Iteration pattern.
 - For an attacker to exploit this vulnerability, they have to follow the below steps:
   1. Call grantRole to acquire the `PROPOSER_ROLE`.
   2. Update `ClimberTimelock.delay` to 0.